marioczpn/strimzi-kafka-cluster-deployment-automation/README.md

-# Strimzi Deployment Automation

-# Deployment of Strimzi and example application using Kafka Streams API
+# Deployment of Strimzi/Kafka cluster and example application using Kafka Streams API

 This solution is splitted in phases: